JakubJeziorski/Bash-Script-to-deactivate-plugins/README.md

 ## TODO

-- [ ] Creat template file for Bash
+- [x] Creat template file for Bash
-- [ ] Manually setup the comand and test if it is working
+- [x] Manually setup the comand and test if it is working
-- [ ] Add paramiters to the script so it takes URL and PLUGIN NAME as variables.
+- [x] Add paramiters to the script so it takes URL and PLUGIN NAME as variables.
+- [x] Test it locally
 - [ ] Test it on the server